 - Understanding of children and young people’s lives

 - Youth justice issues

-- Traveller and Roma attendance, participation and engagement with the education system
+- Traveler and Roma attendance, participation, and engagement with the education system

 - Youth participation in decision-making